pyscal/pyscal/docs/source/example3basic.rst

 .. image:: qplot_1.png

-Firstly, we can see that Steinhardt parameter values of all the atoms fall on one specific point which is due to the absence of thermal vibrations.
+Firstly, we can see that Steinhardt's parameter values of all the atoms fall on one specific point which is due to the absence of thermal vibrations.
 Next, all the points are well separated and show good distinction.
 However, at finite temperatures, the atomic positions are